HazyResearch/CaffeConTroll/README.md

 --------

 Caffe con Troll (CcT) is a clone of the uber popular Caffe framework for Deep Learning.
-CcT is intended to be compatible with Caffe.
+CcT takes the same input files and produces the same outputs as Caffe, but has rebuilt internals.
 We're academics, which means that CcT is built for a research purpose: *to explore the relative efficiency of GPUs and CPUs for Deep Learning*.